SNAP Benefits in South Dakota: How to Apply and Qualify

 To determine your South Dakota SNAP benefits eligibility, you must meet several requirements related to your income, residency, and work status.

-• Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, and everyone applying needs to provide or apply for a Social Security number.
+• Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, and every household member applying for benefits needs a Social Security number.

 Download Benny app to save on groceries